Frequently asked questions

 To change songs by swiping, you must swipe within 10 degrees of horizontal, at least a half inch in distance, within a tenth of a second.
 That's not excessively straight, far or fast, but it won't work if you swipe at an angle or for a very short distance.

-Alternatively, you can edit your layout and add Next / Previous buttons to change songs with a tap, or edit the layout details to assign a two- or three-fingered tap to the Select Next Song action.
+Alternatively, you can edit your layout and add Next / Previous buttons to change songs with a tap, or go to Settings > App Control to assign a two- or three-fingered tap to the Select Next Song action.
 Or you can change songs with a remote foot switch or MIDI controller.

 How can I see the total duration of my set list?